catena-labs/ack-lab-demo-data-marketplace/README.md

 - **Not registered**: Complete the agent registration flow at ACK-Lab first
 - **Port conflicts on Replit**: Check `.replit` file for correct port mappings
 - **Connection refused**: Verify agent servers are running on correct ports
-- **Payment failures**: Check ACK Lab API connectivity and credentials
+- **Payment failures**: Check ACK-Lab API connectivity and credentials

 ## 📖 About Agent Commerce Kit (ACK)